marcusGH/massively-parallel-apsp/research-and-planning/README.md

 - [ ] Plan code structure and `make` file
 - [ ] Plan specific evidence in evaluation (recollect ideas from notebook on this)

+Shower ideas:
+* To make privat memory access consistent, add some interface for it, that loads the variable into cache and pauses timer.
+The variable should also be _alive_ so the compiler doesn't optimize it away.
+* If making pipelined appraoch with that computation graph thing to evaluate, you would need to build a framework able to handle processor sending data before another processor requests that data.